 Study participants will be randomly assigned to receive an active or placebo cream, while continuing on a stable dose of a their primary antidepressants.

-Adult women with major depressive disorder, ages 21-65.
+Adult women with depression, ages 21-65.

 If you are interested in learning more about the Testosterone Antidepressant Augmentation research study, please call (401) 455-6537 or fill out the following form:

 Please provide your name, telephone number, and a good time to reach you in the boxes below.
 Please do not include any other information.
 A member of the research team will contact you soon.